LA is an eternal mirage— an oasis that will always escape you.

 LA is culturally diverse, widely open to imagination and creation, a place with a sunny disposition, daring to change.

 LA arguably creates the world’s culture as it is not burdened by a past of conventions.
-And because its main reason to be is to imagine.
+It’s main reason to be is to imagine.

 LA: Mental and physical space—open, infinite, and sunny